operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ---
-title: Migrating Legacy Projects
+link: Migrating pre-v1.0.0 Projects
-linkTitle: Migrating Projects to 1.0.0+
+linkTitle: Migrating pre-v1.0.0 Projects
 weight: 200
-description: Instructions for migrating a legacy Go-based project to use the new Kubebuilder-style layout.
+description: Instructions for migrating a Go-based project built prior to v1.0.0 to use the new Kubebuilder-style layout.
 ---

 ## Overview